automl/SMAC3/doc/installation.rst

     sudo apt-get install build-essentials swig

-If you use Anaconda, you have to install both inside of Anaconda to prevent broken links.
+If you use Anaconda, you have to install both gcc and SWIG from Anaconda to prevent broken links:

 .. code-block:: bash

-    conda install build-essentials swig
+    conda install gcc swig

 .. _installation_pypi: